 Miranda: Good luck, Lucky.Lucky: Thanks, Miranda, but uh, he he, I think you'll need the luck. (referring to Bonkers)

 - Then there's this exchange between Lucky and Miranda:

 - "Stand In Dad".
 The whole episode is basically about how much Lucky loves Marilyn, and tries to be there for her as much as possible.
 You really get the impression that he'd do anything for his daughter.
 And that scene with the lost boy...Lucky may be a grouch at times, but he really IS good with kids.

-In Cartoon Cornered he Sarge develops a friendship with a toon clock, even though the hates toons.
-The kickers is when the clock saves the Sarge’s life before is thrown over the cliff.
-The Sarge is outraged by this and yanks him over the cliff with him.
-And at the end, the Sargent takes the toon clock home with him.
+- In Cartoon Cornered, the Sarge develops a friendship with a toon clock, even though he hates toons.
+The kickers is when the clock saves the Sarge’s life before it's thrown over the cliff.
+The Sarge is outraged by this and yanks the villain over the cliff with him.
+And at the end, the Sarge takes the toon clock home with him.

 - In the first episode, you would think that all the fame he has would have made him mean and egotistical in the beginning, but he’s actually pretty nice even as an actor.
 He genuinely cares for his friends and his fans.
 He even knows all the stage hands and security guards by name.
 How sweet is that?